amenmunir12/ChatBot-Langchain/README.md

 - Ask questions about the uploaded file
 - Retrieve the most relevant chunks and generate responses using ChatGPT
 - Frontend chat interface in React
+- The api directory had the view and models for the project

 ## Backend